niranjanreddy118/SmartAgri/README.md

 - Expanding the database of plant images for more robust and generalized disease detection.
 - Implementing modularized code for better maintainability.

-## Credits

-ARGI.AI drew inspiration from a GitHub repository and serves as an extended version of the referenced project.

-## Contact

-For any inquiries or contributions, please feel free to contact the project creator via email or on LinkedIn.

 ## Disclaimer